Ruxolitinib (Jakavi®)

 Your doctor may need to change the dose of ruxolitinib throughout your treatment.
 This depends on the results of your blood tests.

-You will usually continue taking ruxolitinib for as long as it is working well for you and any side effects can be managed.
+You usually continue taking ruxolitinib for as long as it is working well for you and any side effects can be managed.
 It is important that you do not stop taking it without talking to your doctor first.
 Stopping the drug suddenly may make you feel unwell.
 Doctors usually reduce your dose before stopping it completely.

 Taking ruxolitinib tablets